rss21www/rss2021/_information/paperDiscussions.md

 We recommend that you start your zoom meeting some minutes before the live paper discussion sessions.
-And we recommend that -- unlike the reset of the conference -- you use a desktop client application to start you zoom session directly using the zoom link, and your zoom user email.
+And we recommend that -- unlike the rest of the conference -- you use a desktop client application to start your zoom session directly using the zoom link, and your zoom user email.
 (You can start the session also directly from within pheedloop, but the desktop client might give more functionality.)